shrutikumari18/COMPLAINT_BOX-miniFullStackProject/README.md

 1. Attractive homepage with animated background
 2. User registration & login
 3. Add complaints after login
+4. Can view their complaints.
-4. Logout & navigation (Back to Home / Dashboard)
+5. Logout & navigation (Back to Home / Dashboard)

 ### 🔐 Admin
 1. Separate admin login
 2. View all complaints submitted by users
+3. Can view, delete and show resolve status of the complaits
-3. Logout & back to home option
+4. Logout & back to home option

 ## 🛠️ Tech Stack